Skip to Content

 Installing the required Arduino libraries

-For this tutorial, we will be using the Adafruit Unified Sensor library and the Adafruit AM2320 sensor library.
+For this tutorial, we will be using the the Adafruit AM2320 sensor library.
+To install the library, go to Tools > Manage Libraries in the Arduino IDE.
+The Library Manager will open.

-The following example code can be used to take temperature and humidity readings from the sensor and display the results in the Serial Monitor of the Arduino IDE.
+The following example code shows you how to read temperature and humidity from the AM2320 sensor and display the data in the Serial Monitor and the Serial Plotter.
+Have a quick look first, and then we will discuss the details of the code

 void setup() {